maouw/vscode-apptainer/README.md

 ## Acknowledgements

 - [Apptainer](https://github.com/apptainer/apptainer): Test files under `test/from-apptainer` are copied from the Apptainer repository.
 The extension icon is based on the Apptainer logo.
 - [mo](https://github.com/tests-always-included/mo) by [Tests Always Included](https://github.com/tests-always-included/mo): A mustache templating engine in Bash.
 Used here to replace template strings with values.
+Included under `template/mo`.
 - [Semantic Rainbow](https://github.com/Thertzlor/semantic-rainbow) by [Thertzlor](https://github.com/Thertzlor): A Visual Studio Code color theme.
 Used here in the preview image.
 - [yq](https://github.com/mikefarah/yq) by [Mike Farah](https://github.com/mikefarah): A YAML processor in Go.
 Used here to transform language definitions from YAML to JSON.